33% off, foreverNew customers · code · ends Aug 31

 Frequently asked questions

-What are go-to-market tools?
-Go-to-market tools are the software a B2B team uses to find, reach, and win customers.
+GTM tools (go-to-market tools) are the software a B2B team uses to find, reach, and win customers.
 A complete GTM stack covers six layers: CRM and system of record (HubSpot, Salesforce), data and enrichment (Cleanlist, ZoomInfo, Cognism), orchestration (Clay), engagement (Outreach, Smartlead, Apollo), intent and ABM (6sense), and revenue intelligence (Gong).
 Most tools own one layer well.
 The stack is how you wire the layers together.

-Can I replace multiple GTM tools with one platform?
 Partly.
-All-in-one tools like Apollo bundle a prospecting database with light engagement, which can consolidate two layers for a small team.
+All-in-one GTM platforms like Apollo bundle a prospecting database with light engagement, which can consolidate two layers for a small team.
 But bundling almost always trades away depth: single-source data is less accurate than a waterfall, and bundled engagement lags dedicated platforms.
 Most teams keep a best-in-layer data source and add specialized tools as they scale, rather than accepting a jack-of-all-trades at 60% quality per layer.

 References & Sources